jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 * I add an `assert statement`_ for a tuple_ (anything in parentheses ``( )`` separated by a comma)

   .. code-block:: python
-    :lineno-start: 19
+    :lineno-start: 37
-    :emphasize-lines: 20
+    :emphasize-lines: 5

-    def test_assertion_error_w_none(self):
-            assert None is None
-            self.assertIsNone(None)

-            assert False is not None
-            self.assertIsNotNone(False)

-            assert True is not None
-            self.assertIsNotNone(True)

-            assert 0 is not None
-            self.assertIsNotNone(0)

-            assert 0.0 is not None
-            self.assertIsNotNone(0.0)
+            a_string = 'a string'

-            assert 'a string' is not None
+            assert a_string is not None
-            self.assertIsNotNone('a string')
+            self.assertIsNotNone(a_string)

             assert (1, 2, 3, 'n') is None

+    # NOTES

   the terminal_ is my friend, and shows :ref:`AssertionError<what causes AssertionError?>`